Title

 An amendment to the Comprehensive Dangerous Drugs Act of 2002, Republic Act No. 10640 strengthens the anti-drug campaign in the Philippines by giving the Philippine Drug Enforcement Agency (PDEA) the responsibility of custody and proper disposition of confiscated drugs and related items, while also establishing guidelines for inventory, examination, and consultation with relevant sectors.

-The Philippine Drug Enforcement Agency (PDEA) is responsible for taking charge and having custody of all confiscated, seized, and/or surrendered dangerous drugs, plant sources of dangerous drugs, controlled precursors and essential chemicals, instruments/paraphernalia, and laboratory equipment.
+The Philippine Drug Enforcement Agency (PDEA) shall take charge and have custody of all dangerous drugs, plant sources of dangerous drugs, controlled precursors and essential chemicals, and related instruments/paraphernalia/laboratory equipment for proper disposition.

-A partial laboratory examination report may be provisionally issued that states the quantities of drugs still to be examined, with a final certification to be issued immediately after completion of the full examination.
+A partial laboratory examination report shall be provisionally issued stating quantities of dangerous drugs still to be examined.

-The PDEA is mandated to issue the necessary guidelines on the IRR in consultation with the Department of Justice and relevant stakeholders to effectively implement the law and curb increasing drug cases.
+PDEA shall issue the necessary guidelines on the IRR to implement effectively Section 21, in consultation with the Department of Justice and relevant sectors.

-If any provision or part of the law is held invalid or unconstitutional, the remaining provisions or parts not affected shall remain valid and subsisting.
+If any provision is held invalid or unconstitutional, the remainder of the law or the provision not otherwise affected remains valid and subsisting.

-The law took effect fifteen (15) days after its complete publication in at least two newspapers of general circulation.
+Fifteen (15) days after its complete publication in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster